 - The organization can only be a state-certified CHDO for the type of development project (example: multifamily rental) for which it can demonstrate the on-staff capacity to sponsor a 9 percent HTC development.
 If prior development experience is in building and selling single family homes, the applicant most likely will not be certified as a CHDO to develop rental housing.

 - In a limited partnership (LP), the CHDO or its subsidiary must be the sole general partner.
 In a limited liability company (LLC), the CHDO or its subsidiary must be the sole managing member.
 Furthermore, if the LP or LLC agreement permits the CHDO to be removed as general partner or sole managing member, the agreement must provide that the removal must be for cause and that the CHDO must be replaced with another CHDO.

 Developing housing as a CHDO has taken on increased obligations and commitments.
 The pertaining regulations as well as a section by section analysis of the 2012-13 rule changes can be found at http://www.ecfr.gov/ (CHDO specific regulations are in Subpart G) and https://www.onecpd.info/

 Applications and Forms

-More information on the certification rules as well as the CHDO Operating Grant can be found in the CHDO guidelines and application.
+More information on the certification rules and the CHDO Operating Grant can be found in the documents below:

 Questions and correspondence regarding the CHDO program may be directed to